Adam Guettel: The Light in the Piazza

 After Floyd Collins, Guettel reportedly hoped to work on a love story.
 His mother suggested an adaptation that she had once pitched to her father, The Light in the Piazza by Elizabeth Spencer.
-Guettel worked on the project for 6 years, working with several book-writers, including his Godfather, Arthur Laurents, and Alfred Uhry.
+Guettel worked on the project for 6 years, working with several book-writers, including Arthur Laurents and Alfred Uhry.
 According to Guettel, he and Uhry did not "get a lot done" together.
-Soon after, Guettel received a fellowship from Sundance, eventually leading to his collaboration with bookwriter, Craig Lucas.
-At the Sundance Theatre Laboratory in 2002, Lucas & Guettel collaborated with director Michael Greif.
+Soon after, Guettel received a fellowship from Sundance, eventually leading to his collaboration with bookwriter Craig Lucas.
+At the Sundance Theatre Laboratory in 2002, Lucas and Guettel collaborated with director Michael Greif.
 Greif did not continue with the project, but would reunite with Guettel and Lucas nearly 20 years later, on Days of Wine and Roses.
 Kelli O'Hara also joined the project at Sundance, originally playing the role of Franca.
 The Light in the Piazza went on to make its world premiere production at Seattle's Intiman Theater, where Lucas also directed the piece.
 Guettel asked the theater to not mention his grandfather in the advertising material.
 Bartlett Sher eventually replaced Lucas as director.

 Guettel co-orchestrated the musical with Ted Sperling and Bruce Coughlin.
 The Light in the Piazza opened on Broadway in 2005.
 The show, which starred Victoria Clark and Kelli O'Hara, met with mixed critical notices, but on June 5, 2005, Adam Guettel won the Tony Award for Best Original Score and the Tony Award for Best Orchestrations.
 The show was filmed for and aired on PBS.

 The Princess Bride and To Kill a Mockingbird

 He spent much of the period from 2005 to 2007 working on a musical adaptation of The Princess Bride with original screenwriter William Goldman.
 As of January 2007, Guettel had written the music for ten songs for the project.
 An orchestral suite from the score was performed at the Hollywood Bowl in November 2006, and Lincoln Center conducted a workshop of Bride in January 2007.
 The project was abandoned when Goldman reportedly demanded 75 percent of the author's share, even though Guettel was writing both the music and the lyrics.

-Despite this major blow, Guettel recalls thinking “I'm not going to give up, I don't care.
-I'm just not going to.”.

 In July 2009, the Signature Theatre of Arlington, Virginia, commissioned Guettel to write a new musical for their 2011–2012 season, under the auspices of their American Musical Voices Project.
 This would reportedly be a musical adaptation of the Danny Boyle film Millions.
 Other projects in development included an opera based on the short stories of Washington Irving.

 Guettel wrote the original score for the original Broadway production of the play To Kill a Mockingbird (2018), for which he received a Tony Award nomination.